advanced-js/syllabus/meta.md

 ## Engagement

+This is a vocational class taught in a [major tech hub](https://en.wikipedia.org/wiki/Silicon_Alley), so I encourage the students to engage with one another, as well the larger tech community.

+On the first day, when everyone introduces themselves, I also ask them to name a topic that they think everyone else knows, but they don't.
+This is to attempt to create a culture of ["I don't know"](http://freakonomics.com/2014/05/15/the-three-hardest-words-in-the-english-language-a-new-freakonomics-radio-podcast/), to show that *everyone* feels that way about something (or many things), and that they shouldn't be afraid to speak up when something doesn't make sense.
+In short: [fighting impostor syndrome](https://gist.github.com/afeld/6903915).

-This is a vocational class taught in a [major tech hub](https://en.wikipedia.org/wiki/Silicon_Alley), so I encourage the students to engage with the larger tech community.
-Instead of having office hours specific to one class (with potentially low attendance), I started a [meetup](http://www.meetup.com/) called [Hacker Hours](http://hackerhours.org/) that offers free recurring programming help to *anyone*.
+To encourage broader community engagement, instead of having office hours specific to one class (with potentially low attendance), I started a [meetup](http://www.meetup.com/) called [Hacker Hours](http://hackerhours.org/) that offers free programming help to *anyone*.
 Students can then come and get help from me or any of the other mentors that attend, and ideally connect with other learners outside of the class.

 ## Sharing